opconWizard/opcon-docs/docs/installation/components.md

 section apply to EM installations on both Windows and Linux.

 :::note
 On some Windows 7 machines and Windows 2008 R2 Servers, the automatic updates will fail because of lack of privileges on the machine.
-If this happens, modify the privileges on the EnterpriseManager folder to grant \"Full Control\" to \"Creator Owner\", \"Users\", and the \"LogonUser\".
+If this happens, modify the privileges on the EnterpriseManager folder to grant "Full Control" to "Creator Owner", "Users", and the "LogonUser".
 :::

 [Update the Repository for the Update Sites]{.ul}